 The Tavy Tars performing in our Isles of Scilly shop

-Nowadays shanties are sung in and around coastal communities and for many people today singing or listening to them gives a strong sense of preserving our nautical heritage.
-For others it's maybe something slightly less noble and is just a perfect excuse to get together with friends and get those feet stomping along to the music!
+Nowadays shanties are still sung in and around coastal communities and for many, singing or listening to them gives a strong sense of community and preserving our nautical heritage.
+For others it's just a perfect excuse to get together with friends and get those feet stomping along to the music!
 And who are we to argue?

 For more information on our shanty friends visit: